United States - The climate in short

 Washington, the federal capital, is instead a bit warmer than the Big Apple: the average ranges from 3 °C (37.5 °F) in January to 27 °C (81 °F) in July.

-In this belt (which includes southern Oklahoma, north-central
+In this belt (which includes the center and south of Oklahoma, the central part of

-Texas, south-central Arkansas, southern Tennessee, and most of the states of Mississippi,
+Texas, south-central Arkansas, southern Tennessee, most of the states of Mississippi,

 Summer, is